MicrosoftDocs/bot-docs/articles/bot-builder-tutorial-authentication.md

       - Once it is created, Azure displays the **Overview** page for the app.
       - Record the **Application (client) ID** value.
 You will use this value later as the _Client id_ when you register your Azure AD application with your bot.
       - Also record the **Directory (tenant) ID** value.
 You will also use this to register this application with your bot.

+    > [!NOTE]
+    > When the supported account types is set to single tenant, if you use a personal subscription instead of a Microsoft account, the emulator would issue the error: *The bot's Microsoft App ID or Microsoft App Password is incorrect..*
+    > In this case, the supported account types must be set to *Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)*.

 1. In the navigation pane, click **Certificates & secrets** to create a secret for your application.